-Tip n°8: Read mModule cCatalogs and Campo tThoroughly.
+Although you can study our Medical Engineering program completely in English, your German skills will oftentimes be the decisive factor when it comes to getting a job or an internship at a company.
+Moreover, it will facilitate your daily life tremendously if you can speak to your landlord, a shop vendor or medical personnel in German.
+Your German classmates are also easier to approach if you know some basics about their language and culture.
+Since the German courses offered during the lecture period are free of cost, there is really no excuse not to learn German!
+As the German courses take place twice per week in presence format and attendance is mandatory, they will also help you to structure your week and meet other internationals students on a regular basis.
+Feel free to ask your German teacher anything that you do not understand about the German habits or ways of communicating.
+They are experts in the field and will be happy to help you.
+Tip n°8: Read your module catalogs and Campo thoroughly.
 Carefully study the module catalogs and pay attention as to which subject is offered in either winter or summer semester or in both when designing your personal class schedule.
 Read the footnotes!
 Although the module catalogs are compiled with special care and are updated regularly, it is possible that some information is incorrect.
 This can occur when, e.g., an external department (e.g., at the Faculty of Medicine) stops offering a certain lecture without informing the Study Commission for Medical Engineering (see 7 Glossary - Important Terms for Studying Medical Engineering).
 The lecture in question may still be listed in the module catalog although it is not possible to take it anymore.
 To avoid any misinformation of this kind, we recommend consulting both the module catalog and the Campo entries for the current semester and consult your study advisor if in doubt.

-Tip n°9: Get to Know your Professors and their LabsChairs Early.

-Inform yourself early about the labschairs at which you intend to do your Research Laboratory or master's thesis paper and get to know potential supervisors.
-All the labschairs have a website, which you can check from time to time for research topics, events and offered courses.
-Many of them are also have apresent on social media_presence, making it even easier to follow their activities.
+Tip n°9: Get to know your professors and their labs (chairs) early.
+Inform yourself early about the labs (also called chairs) at which you can do your Research Laboratory or master's thesis paper and get to know potential supervisors.
+All the labs have a website, which you can check from time to time for research topics, events and offered courses.
+Many of them also have a social media presence, making it even easier to follow their activities.